ronalfy/reorder-posts/readme.txt

 You are welcome to help us out and <a href="https://github.com/ronalfy/reorder-posts">contribute on GitHub</a>.

+<h3>Support</h3>

+Please feel free to leave a support request here or create an <a href="https://github.com/ronalfy/reorder-posts/issues">issue on GitHub</a>.
+If you require immediate feedback, feel free to @reply us on Twitter with your support link:  (<a href="https://twitter.com/ryanhellyer">@ryanhellyer</a> or <a href="https://twitter.com/ronalfy">@ronalfy</a>).
+Support is always free unless you require some advanced customization out of the scope of the plugin's existing features.
+We'll do our best to get with you when we can.
+Please rate/review the plugin if we have helped you to show thanks for the support.

+<h3>Credits</h3>
+This plugin was originally developed for <a href="https://metronet.no/">Metronet AS in Norway</a>.

+The plugin is now independently developed by <a href="https://hellyer.kiwi/">Ryan Hellyer</a> and <a href="http://www.ronalfy.com">Ronald Huereca</a>.

 Banner image courtesy of <a href="https://www.flickr.com/photos/pagedooley">Kevin Dooley</a>.

 == Installation ==